lukebarhoumeh/Reconciliation/README.md

 The application now uses `CsvNormalizer` to clean imported CSV files and `ErrorLogger` to store parsing errors and warnings.
 Validation errors are exported as structured CSV files for easy review.

 ### Required Columns
 Both invoice types are validated after import.
-Missing columns abort the run and are logged.
+Missing columns are automatically matched against common variations and renamed when possible.
+Blocking errors are only shown if no suitable column can be mapped.

 - **Microsoft invoice** must include: `CustomerDomainName`, `ProductId`, `SkuId`, `ChargeType`, `TermAndBillingCycle`.
 - **MSP Hub invoice** must include: `InternalReferenceId`, `SkuId`, `BillingCycle`.